emilynordmann/scholaRship/docs/03-submission.md

 library(psych) # for descriptive stats
 ```

-The data file is a simulated assignment submission report for 300 students for an essay that was submitted in November 2020.
+The data file is a simulated assignment submission report for 300 students for an essay submission.
 Although the data has been simulated, the file is identical to the one that is downloaded from Moodle so you should be able to use this code with any assignment submission reports downloaded from Moodle (assuming that the variable names don't change between institutions!).

 * The assignment submission report is an .xlsx file.
 There are lots of functions you can use in R to import specific types of files, however, the `import` function from the `rio` package is a great wrapper function that works for pretty much any type of file and avoids me having to remember which function I need for each specific file type.
 * The first three lines of the assignment submission report file are blank and the main data table starts on line 4, so we add `skip = 3` to skip the first three lines of data from the import.